hectorcorrea/solr-for-newbies/10_schema.md

   # }
 ```

 This is obviously a much more complex definition than the ones that we saw before.
-The basics are the same, the field type points to a `class` (solr.TextField) and it also indicates that it is a multi-value type.
+The basics are the same, the field type points to a `class` (solr.TextField) and it also indicates that it's a multi-value type.
 However, notice the next two kinds of information defined for this field, namely the information under the `indexAnalyzer` and `queryAnalyzer`.

-`indexAnalyzer` refers to the kind of transformations that will be made to any field of this type before the value is indexed by Solr.
+`indexAnalyzer` refers to the kind of transformations that will be made to any field of this type before the value is *indexed* by Solr.

-`queryAnalyzer` refers to the transformations that will be made to any value that references a field of this type when we query a `text_general` field.
+`queryAnalyzer` refers to the transformations that will be made to any value that references a field of this type when we *query* a `text_general` field.

 Notice for example how it will take into account "stop words" (e.g. words to be ignored) both at index and query time, but it will take into account "synonyms" only at querying time.

 ## Tokenizers and Filters
-Tokenizer splits words, for example if we index "hello world" a tokenizer
-will split it in two "hello" and "word".
+Tokenizer splits words, for example if we index "hello world" a tokenizer will split it in two "hello" and "word".

 Filters to other operations on the value.
-For example, a "stemmer" gets the
-roots of the word
+For example, a "stemmer" gets the roots of the word

 In the definition of the `text_general` we see a tokenizer but not a stemmer.

-If we look at the `text_en` field type instead we'll see that it uses both a
-tokenizer and a stemmer (solr.PorterStemFilterFactory)
+If we look at the `text_en` field type instead we'll see that it uses both a tokenizer and a stemmer (solr.PorterStemFilterFactory)

 TODO: elaborate on this.